go-distributed/meritop/README.md

 [![Build Status](https://travis-ci.org/go-distributed/meritop.svg)](https://travis-ci.org/go-distributed/meritop)

-TaskGraph is a framework for writing fault tolerent distributed applications.
-It assumes that application consists of a network of tasks, which are inter-connected based on certain topology (hence graph).
-Framework monitors the task/node's health, and take care of restarting the failed tasks, and also pass on a standard set of events (parent fail/restart, children fail/restart) to task implementation so that it can do application dependent recovery.
+TaskGraph is a framework for writing fault-tolerent distributed applications.
+It assumes that an application is a network of tasks, where the topology of the network can change during the execution of the application.

-An TaskGraph application usually has three layers.
-And application implementation need to configure TaskGraph in driver layer and also implement Task/TaskBuilder/Topology based on application logic.

-1. In driver (main function), applicaiton need to configure the task graph.
-This include setting up TaskBuilder, which specify what task need to run as each node.
-One also need to specify the network topology which specify who connect to whom at each iteration.
-Then FrameWork.Start is called so that every node will get into event loop.

-2. TaskGraph framework handles fault tolerency within the framework.
-It uses etcd and/or kubernetes for this purpose.
-It should also handle the communication between logic task so that it can hide the communication between master and hot standby.

-3. Application need to implement Task interface, to specify how they should react to parent/child dia/restart event to carry out the correct application logic.
-Note that application developer need to implement TaskBuilder/Topology that suit their need (implementaion of these three interface are wired together in the driver).
+The TaskGraph framework monitors tasks's health status, and takes care of restarting failed tasks.
+It also notify tasks about events, including parent failureand restart, children failure and restart, so to make a chance for application-specific recovery.

+A TaskGraph application consists of three parts:

+1. The *driver*, usually the `main` function, which

+   1. sets up *TaskBuilder*, which maps tasks to nodes,
+   1. specifies network topology at each iteration, and
+   1. calls `FrameWork.Start` to start event loop of every node.

+2. The *TaskGraph framework*, which handles fault recovery using `etcd` and `Kubernetes`.
+It also provides API to ease inter-task communication.

+3. An implementation of the `Task` interface, which programs reactions to events sent by the framework, including failures and restart of parent node and children nodes, and dia and restart of the current task.
+Note that application developer also need to implement the `TaskBuilder.Topology` interface as required by the driver.

-For an example of driver and task implementation, check dummy_task.go.
+For an example of driver and task implementation, please refer to `dummy_task.go`.

-Note, for now, the completion of TaskGraph is not defined explicitly.
-Instead, each application will have their way of exit based on application dependent logic.
-As an example, the above application can stop if task 0 stops.
-We have the hooks in Framework so any node can potentially exit the entire TaskGraph.
-We also have hook in Task so that task implementation get a change to save the work.
+Please note that we might redefine how applications should terminate themselves in the near future.